ethanlee7102/cse15l-lab-reports/W3LabReport.md

 The issue was that the places of `arr` and `newArray` were flipped when in the for loop and then `arr` was being returned.
 This led to `arr` being overwritten as a reverse of the `newArray`.
 Instead we wanted to reverse `arr` so by flipping the variables the correct output was obtained.

 ## **Part 3**
-Something that I learned from lab 2 was how to us urls as an input to my code.
+Something that I learned from lab 2 was how to use urls as an input to my code.
 I also learned how to run a server and then use those urls to affect the server.